Paper 2023/1554

 Abstract

 We propose Cornucopia, a distributed randomness beacon protocol combining accumulators and verifiable delay functions.
 Cornucopia extends the Unicorn protocol of Lenstra and Wesolowski, utilizing an accumulator to enable efficient verification by each participant that their randomness contribution has been included in the beacon output.
+The output is unpredictable as long as at least one participant is honest, yielding a highly scalable distributed randomness beacon with strong security properties.
 The security of this construction reduces to a novel property of accumulators, insertion security.
 We first show that not all accumulators are insertion-secure.
-We then prove that common constructions (Merkle trees and RSA accumulators) are naturally insertion-secure.
-Finally, we give a generic transformation from any universal accumulator (supporting non-membership proofs) to an insertion-secure accumulator, albeit with an efficiency loss proportional to the security parameter.
+We then prove that common constructions (Merkle trees, RSA accumulators, and bilinear accumulators) are either naturally insertion-secure or can be made so with trivial modifications.
+Finally, we give two generic constructions for insertion-secure accumulators, from universal accumulators and vector commitments respectively.

 Metadata